CampusLabs/arion/README.md

 disk-backed durable queue and flushed to disk, but a response will not be returned until all in-sync replicas have confirmed receipt of the message.

-If Kafka returns an error, the message will be retried until it succeeds, which means that the request may be held open indefinitely.
+If the operation fails (for example, if the Kafka broker cannot be reached), the message will be retried until it succeeds, which means that the request may be held open indefinitely.

 Example response: